 A few days later, I was in Omaha at Berkshire’s annual meeting when Buffett was asked about Elon’s statement.
 He laughed and said, “there are some pretty good moats around.
 Elon may turn things upside down in some areas.
 I don’t think he’d want to take us on in candy.”

 A day later and just across the street from where Berkshire’s meeting was held, Tom Gayner co-CEO of Markel, was also asked about this.
 He said that in today’s world, a moat is really how innovative a business is.
-How it can adopt and invent faster than competitors.
+How it can adapt and invent faster than competitors.
 He flagged Amazon as an example.

 So who’s right?
 Are moats really extinct?
 No longer relevant in today’s business world?